thelinuxkid/ubernear/README.md

     # Install development and testing dependecies.
 Pip doesn't seem
     # to handle extras_require yet: https://github.com/pypa/pip/issues/7.
     # So, use easy_install
-    # At this point, uberget will already be in easy-install.pth.
+    # At this point, ubernear will already be in easy-install.pth.
     # So easy_install will not attempt to download it
-    .virtual/bin/easy_install ubernear.uberget[dev,test]
+    .virtual/bin/easy_install ubernear[dev,test]

 Testing
 -------